BENTONVILLE -- A Rogers woman was scammed out of thousands of dollars in a plot that supposedly connected her with drug trafficking and a CIA agent.

 "The scammers will steal your $5 or $50,000 -- whatever you have," she said.

-The Washington County sheriff's office recently received calls from residents reporting someone called pretending to be Sgt. and/or Lt.
+The Washington County Sheriff's Office recently received calls from residents reporting someone called pretending to be Sgt. and/or Lt.
 Ti Augustine, or other names purporting to be employees with the office, according to a post Thursday on the office's Facebook page.
-The residents said the scammer told them they had warrants for "failure to appear" or something similar, and solicited money to pay for the warrant, the post states.
+The residents said the scammer told them they had warrants for "FTA-Failure to Appear" or something similar, and solicited money to pay for the warrant, the post states.

 "These scammers aren't going away, and we know we won't be able to stop all of them, but if we can prevent even one by continuing to try and get the word out, then it will have made a difference," the post states.